European badger: Diet

-European badgers are among the least carnivorous members of the Carnivora; they are highly adaptable and opportunistic omnivores, whose diet encompasses a wide range of animals and plants.
-Earthworms are their most important food source, followed by large insects, carrion, cereals, fruit and small mammals, including rabbits, mice, rats, voles, shrews, moles and hedgehogs.
-Insect prey includes chafers, dung and ground beetles, caterpillars, leatherjackets, and the nests of wasps and bumblebees.
-They are able to destroy wasp nests, consuming the occupants, combs, and envelope, such as that of Vespula rufa nests, since their thick skin and body hair protect the badgers from stings.
+European badgers are among the least carnivorous members of the Carnivora.
+They are highly adaptable and opportunistic omnivores whose diet encompasses a wide range of animals and plants.
+Their most important food source is earthworms, followed by large insects, carrion, cereals, fruit and small mammals, including rabbits, mice, rats, voles, shrews, moles and hedgehogs.
+Their insect prey includes chafers, dung and ground beetles, caterpillars, leatherjackets, and the nests of wasps and bumblebees.
+Badgers can destroy wasp nests, consuming the occupants, combs, and envelope, such as those of Vespula rufa, as their thick skin and pelt protect them from stings.
 Cereal food includes wheat, oats, maize and occasionally barley.
-Fruits include windfall apples, pears, plums, blackberries, bilberries, raspberries, cherries, strawberries, acorns, beechmast, pignuts and wild arum corms.
+Fruits taken include windfall apples, pears, plums, blackberries, bilberries, raspberries, cherries, strawberries, acorns, beechmast, pignuts and wild arum corms.

-Occasionally, they feed on medium to large birds, amphibians, fish, small reptiles including tortoises and lizards, snails, slugs, fungi, tubers and green food such as clover and grass, particularly in winter and during droughts.
-Badgers characteristically capture large numbers of one food type in each hunt.
-Generally, they do not eat more than 0.5 kg of food per day, with young specimens yet to attain one year of age eating more than adults.
+Occasionally, badgers feed on medium to large birds, amphibians, fish, small reptiles including tortoises and lizards, snails, slugs, fungi, tubers and green food such as clover and grass, particularly in winter and during droughts.
+Badgers typically capture large quantities of a single food type in each hunt.
+They generally do not consume more than 0.5 kg of food per day, although young badgers under one year of age eat more than adults.
 An adult badger weighing 15 kg eats a quantity of food equal to 3.4% of its body weight.
 Badgers typically eat prey on the spot, and rarely transport it to their setts.
 Surplus killing has been observed in chicken coops.